seia-soto/List-KR-Script/README.md

-### NamuPowerAd Blocker
+### List-KR Script
-NamuPowerAd Blocker blocks the PowerLink advertisement on a document of namu.wiki.
+List-KR Script blocks complicated advertisement to block on NamuWiki, ad-shield-protected website, etc.

 ### Quick Start
 Just click the following URL to detect this userscript.